scMarth/random-dw-pw-py/README.md

-# random-pw-py
+# random-dw-pw-py

-quick and dirty random password generator
+Quick and dirty random diceware password generator.
+Not using the most secure randomness.